Configure phones at organization level

 Help Desk

-See Configure help desk for details.
+See Configure Help Desk for 9800 Series for details.

 Line Key Settings Call Appearances Per Line